centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 Caveats link to content on the page, providing more information about legality and eligibility by separating it to the bottom of the page.

+## ns-column

+> Brings flexibility and control to responsive layouts.

+Allows the user interface to be split into multiple columns by defining the number of columns required at specific viewports.

+Note: This is used for arranging components and content not multiple columns like you would see in a newspaper or magazine.

 <!---Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. --->